Can You Fix Flat Feet? Learn How to Fix Flat Feet For Good!

 The muscles that control the toes are not different than muscles that control the fingers in the hand.
 These muscles are frequently under-used and consequently, lack motor control and strength.
 Toe Yoga is the exercise pictured below.
 Simply, it is alternating between pressing the big toe down while lifting the other four toes up, then changing to lift the big toe up while pressing the other four toes down.

 When it comes to better footwear, your doctor likely recommends something with a flexible toe and anatomically correct bending point based on your foot, a sturdy heel cup, and stiffness in torsion.
-You should also consider a type of running shoe with high stability, great motion control and support.
+You should also consider a type of running shoe with adequate cushioning, great motion control and support.

 Related: Best Insoles for Flat Feet